Updated: 9 hours ago

 Experiencing an after-drop is normal if not entirely pleasant.
 But what sensations are ok, and when do you know that you've pushed it too far?

 If you want to see what attempting an ice-mile does to you, watch this.
 And this post contains great information on the dangers of swimming an ice-mile.
 To put it into context, fewer people have complete ice-miles than have swum the channel because it's so bloody difficult.
-I know a few people who are training to do their ice-miles, but they all experienced cold water swimmers.
+I know a few people who are training to do their ice-miles, but they are all experienced cold-water swimmers.

 The after-drop that you can experience after as few as a couple of minutes in the water is where your core body temperature continues to drop after you've got out of the water and started to warm yourself.
 It usually starts between ten and thirty minutes after you get out and it can take several hours for your temperature to come back up to normal.

 With the after-drop, you can feel cold for a very long time.
-I have also found that it makes my head swim a little and I feel spaced out or dizzy, especially if I physically exert myself.
+I have also experienced a deeper afterdrop that made my head swim a little and I felt spaced out or dizzy, especially if I physically exerted myself.
 I have only ever felt this twice, and after food, warm drink and time inside a heated house, I recovered well.

 Just for context, today, five hours after a seven-minute swim at 5 degrees, my core temperature (ear thermometer) is still 36 degrees.
-The after-drop is essentially very mild hypothermia, and providing you warm-up properly, won't cause long-term problems and isn't something to worry about too much.
+The after-drop is essentially dropping close to hypothermia, and providing you warm-up properly, won't cause long-term problems and isn't something to worry about too much.